aws/aws-cdk/packages/@aws-cdk/aws-location-alpha/README.md

 For more information, see [Routes](https://docs.aws.amazon.com/location/latest/developerguide/route-concepts.html).

-To create a place index, define a `RouteCalculator`:
+To create a route calculator, define a `RouteCalculator`:

 ```ts
 new location.RouteCalculator(this, 'RouteCalculator', {